 Further, the editorial team will employ every effort to ensure that all information on the website is accurate to time of publication.
 If a mistake, error, or inaccuracy is discovered, our editors will promptly issue a correction.
 If relevant to the article, a note will be added at the end of the page to indicate that the correction took place.

-The Managing Board reserves the right to remove any content from the blog that is determined to infringe on the intellectual property of a third party as outlined by the standards on plagiarism above.
+The Executive Board reserves the right to remove any content from the blog that is determined to infringe on the intellectual property of a third party as outlined by the standards on plagiarism above.

 All book reviews will contain honest, independent, factually backed analysis by our authors.